Chixpy/Emuteca/bin/SHA1Cache/Readme.md

 [Experimental]
 GlobalCache=SHA1Cache

 "SHA1Cache" is a folder name, actually.
-An can be any desired existing folder.
+It can be any desired existing folder.